aleksandr-efimenko/personal-portfolio-website/_posts/nextjs-postgres-s3-locally.md

 docker-compose up

 # In our case, we have dockerfile and docker-compose file in the `compose` folder, so we need to run:
 docker-compose -f compose/docker-compose.yml up

+# --- Optional ---
 # For running the application with secrets ${VARIABLE_NAME} stored in the .env file, we would need to run:
 docker-compose -f compose/docker-compose.yml --env-file .env up

 # If you want to run the application in the background, you can use the -d flag:
 docker-compose -f compose/docker-compose.yml up -d
 ```

 It will run build the Next.js application and run it on port 3000.
 It will also download the PostgreSQL and Minio S3 docker images and run them on ports 5432 and 9000 respectively.

 You can access the application at http://localhost:3000, PostgreSQL database at http://localhost:5432 (login: postgres, password: postgres), and Minio S3 at http://localhost:9000 (login: minio, password: miniosecret).
+Credentials for the database and file storage are stored in the docker-compose file.
+You can change them if you want.

 ## Conclusion